Thanks to the good people at

 Hollywood Boulevard at night is a weird mix of clubs, tattoo parlors, cross-toting Christians who tell you, one after another, that Jesus loves you, and Scientologists, who kind of look like airline employees in their little polyester get-ups.
 So you kind of have all of your bases covered there.
 Did I mention hookers?

-Anyway, I made it to Vine, the station was open, and I did get to sit.
+was open, and I did get to sit.
 And sit.
 And then, twenty minutes later, after the bomb squad sounded the all clear, I stepped onto the Union Station train.
 Such are the vicissitudes of life in L.A. when you try, for one freaking night, to leave your car at home and rely on the MTA.

 I jumped off at Sunset with a homeless couple who were returning to their sleep spots after a long day on the streets of Hollywood.
 I trudged up the hill and through the village, past the beautiful people at Vermont and Figaro and the freaks at Psychobabble, up my stairs, and into my apartment.
 I collapsed on the bed and dreamed of wu xia women and a swordfight ballet over a mountain lake.